gotchoices/MyCHIPs/doc/learn-tally.md

 that have the same tax ID (i.e. Social Security number).
 However, like the signing key, it is certainly possible for one person to have more than one CHIP account.
-If an implementation is going to insist on uniqueness here, it might have to support multiple CHIP ID's per entity.
+If an implementation is going to insist on uniqueness here, it might have to support multiple CHIP User ID's per entity.

 More than anything, perhaps these issues expose a flaw in the original schema design.
 It assumed that host systems would maintain normalized entity records